Guide to the Facts and Figures Report about Materials, Waste and Recycling

 - non-hazardous industrial wastes.

-In 2014, EPA started including information on C&D debris generation, as this category of waste is a large part of the non-hazardous waste stream.
-Materials included in C&D are steel, wood products, drywall and plaster, brick, clay tile, asphalt shingles, concrete, and asphalt concrete.
+In 2013, EPA started including information on C&D debris generation, as this category of waste is a large part of the non-hazardous waste stream.
+Materials included in C&D are steel, wood products, drywall and plaster, brick and clay tile, asphalt shingles, concrete, and asphalt concrete.
 These materials are used in buildings, as well as in the road and bridge sectors.

 EPA looks at the five categories below in order to provide a national-level picture of recycling and materials management in America.
 Check out our National Overview page for more information.

 - Generation refers to the weight of materials and products as they enter the waste management system from residential, commercial and institutional sources and before recycling, composting, combustion or landfilling take place.
 Pre-consumer (industrial) scrap is not included in the generation estimate.
 Source reduction activities, such as backyard composting of yard trimmings, take place ahead of generation.

 - Recycling is defined as the recovery of useful materials, such as paper, glass, plastic and metals, from the MSW stream, along with the transformation of the materials, to make new products to reduce the amount of virgin raw materials needed to meet consumer demands.